ulule/python-mangopay/docs/usage.rst

 Create an handler
 -----------------

-To manipulate resources (Users, Wallets, etc.) from this api you will have to instanciate a new handler which is a connection authentification.
+To manipulate resources (users, wallets, etc.) from this api you will have to instanciate a new handler which is a connection authentication.

 To create a new handler, you have to provide several parameters:

-* `MANGOPAY_CLIENT_ID`: Which is the client identifier used by `mangopay <http://www.mangopay.com/>`_ to identify you.
+* **MANGOPAY_CLIENT_ID** - The client identifier used by `mangopay <http://www.mangopay.com/>`_ to identify you
-* `MANGOPAY_PASSPHRASE`: This is your password.
+* **MANGOPAY_PASSPHRASE** - Your password

 API host
 --------

 The host used to call the API.

 We will see later when you are creating a new handler you can choose between multiple environment hosts already registered.

 Let's get to work, we will create our first handler with the sandbox host:

 .. code-block:: python

+    import mangopay

     mangopay.client_id='my client id'
     mangopay.passphrase='my password'